 Your childhood might not have been pleasant but as a grown-up, you might want to bring in a change in your life.
 Here are a few ways you can deal with an alcoholic parent.

-- Hate the sin and not the sinner: Your parentmust have resorted to excessive drinking due to some problems such as a failed relationship or financial burdens.
-Identify the reason and help them fight it.
+- Hate the sin and not the sinner: Your parent must have resorted to excessive drinking due to some problems such as a failed relationship or financial burdens.
 Try to remember the beautiful moments with your parent when they were sober; this will reduce your negative feelings towards them.
 However, draw boundaries so that you do not go out of your way to please your parent.

 - Stay away when your parent is drunk: You may love your parent and want to help them but it is good to stay away from them when they are drunk.
 A person who is high on alcohol may not be aware of what they say or do.